 Football is the most popular sport in the Faroe Islands by a distance.
-Sporting facilities are dotted around the islands, which are situated in the Atlantic Ocean between Scotland and Iceland, and the number of men's and women's football matches comfortably outstrips those of any other sport.
+Sporting facilities are dotted around the islands – situated in the Atlantic Ocean between Scotland and Iceland – and the number of men's and women's football matches comfortably outstrips those of any other sport.

 The media's coverage of football is also intense.
-A ten-team Faroe Islands first division, the Formuladeildin, flourishes despite a total population of just 46,000.
+A ten-team Faroe Islands premier division, the Effodeildin, flourishes despite a total population of just 48,500.
 The top-flight players are all non-professional, though in recent years compensation and reimbursement of expenses has increased.
 It is also becoming more commonplace for players to transfer between clubs.

 Cup competitions followed in 1955 before the ISF's duties were taken over by the newly formed Faroe Islands Football Association (FSF – Fótbóltssamband Føroya) on 13 January 1979.
 The FSF's remit has included planning and organising national tournaments, as well as ensuring improved training conditions for coaches, officials and referees.
-The introduction of artificial turf in the 1980s is seen by many as the FSF's single most effective move, as it considerably raised the game's popularity as a participation sport.
+The introduction of artificial turf from 1986 onwards is seen by many as the FSF's single most effective move, as it considerably raised the game's popularity as a participation sport.
+Today all club fixtures are played on synthetic grass (except at third-tier outfit Royn who have a real grass pitch).

 The Faroe Islands became a member of FIFA on 2 July 1988 and joined UEFA on 18 April 1990.
 Before gaining international recognition, the Faroese national team played occasional matches against representative sides from Shetland, Orkney and Iceland.
 The team began taking part in UEFA European Championship and FIFA World Cup qualifiers from 1990, and Faroese clubs have also been involved in the UEFA Cup from 1992 and subsequently the qualifying stages of the UEFA Champions League and UEFA Europa League.
 Furthermore, a number of foreign coaches have been hired to lead the national side, the latest being Denmark's EURO '92-winning captain Lars Olsen.